ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 ### Download code

-1. Download the [vuforia-spatial-edge-server](https://github.com/ptcrealitylab/vuforia-spatial-edge-server) code and place it in your Development folder on your computer.
+1. Download the [vuforia-spatial-edge-server](https://github.com/ptcrealitylab/vuforia-spatial-edge-server) code and place it in your development folder on your computer.

 2. Download the [vuforia-spatial-robotic-addon](https://github.com/ptcrealitylab/vuforia-spatial-robotic-addon) code and place it in the following folder: